To make a complaint about Odours use this online form

-If your complaint is about odours from Walleys Quarry Landfill, Cemetery Road, Silverdale please contact the Council on the number above.
+If your complaint is about odours from Walleys Quarry Landfill, Cemetery Road, Silverdale please contact the Council using the report it link above.
 You can also contact the Environment Agency on 0800 807060 and the landfill site on 01782 799313.

 We are currently unable to provide an emergency call out service to deal with incidents which occur in the evening or at weekends.
 However, we will aim to respond during the next working day.